Australia a test case for Uber's bold global push

 A criminal case in Melbourne, where 12 Uber X drivers were arrested in a sting operation and charged with operating a commercial passenger vehicle without a license, is also heading to trial this week

-Kitschke declined to comment on reports the company is funding that drivers' defence, saying only that Uber believes the case would be unnecessary if the federal government changed outdated laws.
+Kitschke declined to comment on reports the company is funding that drivers' defense, saying only that Uber believes the case would be unnecessary if the federal government changed outdated laws.

 "We want to see some leadership at the federal level for the sharing economy," Kitschke told Reuters.